danielpetisme-bib/PI-Web-API-Client-Java-Android/docs/api/EventFrameApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **createEventFrame**
-> createEventFrame(String webId, PIEventFrame eventFrame)
+> createEventFrame(String webId, PIEventFrame eventFrame, String webIdType)

 Create an event frame as a child of the specified event frame.